-The Eleventh Annual Excellence in Patient Care Symposium will be held on Monday, April 15, 2019, 11:30 AM to 1 PM, at Chevy Chase Auditorium in the Sheikh Zayed Tower, JHH.
+The Twelfth Annual Excellence in Patient Care Symposium will be held on Friday, March 27, 2020, 11:30 AM to 1 PM, at Chevy Chase Auditorium in the Sheikh Zayed Tower, JHH.

 Southern Medical Journal, June 2015.
 “Clinical Excellence in HIV Care”

 Clinical Pediatrics, July 2014.
 “Clinical Excellence in Pediatrics”